-Construction of the Woods Valley Ranch Water Reclamation Facility Phase 2 Expansion Project began in June 2015 and was comprised of several components; the Charlan Road Seasonal Storage Facility, the South Village Collection System, and the Treatment Plant that were completed in fiscal year 2016-17.
-The remaining project, the North Village Collection system, was completed in fiscal year 2019-20.
-The two remaining components, the Orchard Run Lift station and North Village Lift Station are to be funded by the developers of the lift station service area with possible reimbursement from proposed indebtedness for the Phase 3 Expansion Facilities.
+Construction of the Woods Valley Ranch Water Reclamation Facility's, North Village Collection system, was completed in Fiscal Year 2019-20.
+The two remaining components, the Orchard Run Lift station and North Village Lift Station, are to be funded by developers of the lift station service area with possible reimbursement from proposed indebtedness for the Phase 3 Expansion Facilities.

-Planning for a Woods Valley Ranch Water Reclamation Facility Phase 3 Expansion for the additional capacity needed for the Park Circle Development was completed in FY 2019-20.
-In May 2020 a Community Facilities District (CFD) was formed to secure funding for the design and construction of the needed Phase 3 Expansion Facilities.
+Planning for a Woods Valley Ranch Water Reclamation Facility Phase 3 Expansion for the additional capacity needed for the Park Circle Development was also completed in Fiscal Year 2019-20.
+In May 2020 a Community Facilities District (CFD 2020-1) was formed to secure funding for the design and construction of the needed Phase 3 Expansion Facilities.
 Construction timing for the expansion facilities will depend on the level of build out within the Woods Valley Ranch Sewer Service Area.
 Construction of the facilities will be delayed until the actual flow rates generated in the service area approach the capacity of the existing facilities.